krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 documentation states you need to set up an activation property to either raising or falling edge.
 You need the falling edge as you use a pullup-resistor.
 It means the high potential on the lead.
 So anytime you press the button, the potential goes to zero, hence the falling edge.
+Of course, you can reverse that logic and use to your advantage.
+After all, it's all about making engineering decisions.

 Now, the most important part: `ISR()`.
 ISR is a special macro that handles interrupts in AVR.
 An *average* ISR body should be very concise and efficient.
-No long running operations as you block the main loop.
+No long running operations as you block the main loop!
 Disabling interrupts and re-enabling them can be also a good idea if your code is highly asynchronous.
 You also should store `SREG` value to make sure you don't disable anything by mistake.
 ISR should then look more like this: